rtk-incubator/rtk-query/docs/concepts/queries.md

 # `Queries`

 This is the most basic feature of `RTK Query`.
-A `query` can be performed with any data fetching library of your choice, but we recommend that you only use queries for requests that retrieve data.
+A `query` can be performed with any data fetching library of your choice, but the general recommendation is that you only use queries for requests that retrieve data.
 For anything that alters data on the server or will possibly invalidate the cache, you should use a [Mutation](./mutations).

 By default, `RTK Query` ships with [fetchBaseQuery](../api/fetchBaseQuery), which is just a lightweight [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) wrapper that automatically handles request headers and response parsing in a manner similar to common libraries like `axios`.